warp-contracts/warp/docs/MIGRATION_GUIDE.md

 // Create a Warp client
 const smartweave = WarpNodeFactory.memCached(arweave);
 ```

-For Web environment you should use `WarpWebFactory` instead of `WarpNodeFactory`.

 In this example we've used the `memCached` method.
 You can see other available methods in documentation: